syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 GAMMAINV(probability, alpha, beta)

 #### Where:
-* probability is the probability associated with the gamma distribution.
+* **probability** is the probability associated with the gamma distribution.
-* alpha is a parameter to the distribution.
+* **alpha** is a parameter to the distribution.
-* beta is a parameter to the distribution.
+* **beta** is a parameter to the distribution.

 ### GAMMALN
 Returns the natural logarithm of the gamma function, Ã(x).

 #### Syntax
 GAMMALN(x),

 #### Where:
-* x is the value for which you want to calculate GAMMALN.
+* **x** is the value for which you want to calculate GAMMALN.

 ### GAMMALN.PRECISE
 The `GAMMALN.PRECISE` function returns the natural logarithm of the Gamma Distribution.

 #### Syntax
 GAMMALN.PRECISE( x )

 #### Where:
-* x is the positive numeric value that evaluates the function.
+* **x** is the positive numeric value that evaluates the function.

 #### Remarks

-&#35;NUM! - occurs if x is less than zero.
+`#NUM!`- occurs if x is less than zero.<br/>

-&#35;VALUE! - occurs if x is non-numeric.
+`#VALUE!` - occurs if x is non-numeric.

 ### GCD
 The `GCD` function returns the greatest common divisor of two or more given values.
 The values must be a numeric value.

 #### Syntax
-GCD (number1, number2, …)
-Number1 – Required.
+GCD (number1, number2, …) Number1 – Required.
 If any value is not an integer, then it will be rounded down.

 ### GEOMEAN
 Returns the geometric mean of an array or range of positive data.